-Vibrant colours are a source of warmth and energy for children and stimulates their creativity.
+Colour is a source of warmth and energy for children and stimulates their creativity.
 Decide on a colour scheme for your room with your child but limit it to 3 or 4 bold colours and start furnishing!

-As most parents may notice, children get bored easily!
+As parents may notice, children get bored easily!
 Favourite colours, interests and tastes are constantly changing.
 Their personal tastes might also change as they grow up.
-Instead of going through the hassle, not to mention high costs, of changing furniture, floor coverings and wall paint, leave them in classic colours that will last through your child’s pre-teens and teen years.
+Instead of going through the hassle, and not to mention high costs, of changing furniture, floor coverings and wall paint, leave them in classic colours that will last through your child’s pre-teens and teen years.

 #3 Toys as Décor

 Let’s be realistic, your kids’ toys will probably be strewn all over the place, so why not use them as decorative pieces?
 Having a designated display area for each toy will encourage kids to place them back at the end of the day.
 Consider using colourful books as decorative pieces as well, try arranging them by rainbow colours for a fun & coordinated look.

 #4 Ask for their opinion